 The other negative outcome from not making my own icing was that I also used it as my crumb coat and it was too wet.
 This caused my fondant to moisten and pull away from the cake.
 It actually developed a hole and slid partway off which has never happened to me before!
 I'll admit, I was a little horrified ;) I patched it up but you can see what I mean about it sliding/pulling away in the photo right where the light hits the side.

-I also don’t believe I used enough powdered sugar in my fondant which caused it to be a little wet after I rolled it out on the shortening greased countertop.
+I thought maybe I didn't use enough powdered sugar in my fondant because it was a little wet after I rolled it out on the shortening greased countertop.
 I really forgot what it was supposed to feel like and just kind of guessed.
-This combined with the wetter crumb coat contributed to that hole I mentioned.
+However, now I think it was wet because I used regular food coloring instead of gel.
+I know you're supposed to use gel coloring for fondant but I didn't even think to check for gluten free gel food coloring.
+Turns out, it exists!
+(Update: I used it in the frosting on my son's 2nd birthday cake and it seems to works well!)
+The wet fondant combined with the wetter crumb coat contributed to that hole I mentioned.
 I tried to let the fondant dry out a little by leaving the lid off the cake carrier as long as possible but there was no saving it.

 I also wish I would have replaced my fondant rolling pin.
 Oh man, that was tough to get the fondant over the cake without one!
 I literally wrapped it over my forearm to lift it up without it tearing.
 Seriously, get a fondant rolling pin.
 And a lazy susan - I wasn't able to find mine until about a week after I made the cake.
 Thankfully I was able to hide most of the bumps in my fondant with the tire tread pieces.